Versal/versal-gadget-launchers/README.md

 ### setAttributes

 Persisting an updated set of attributes (PATCH).
-Player replies with the confirmation message `attributesChanged`
+Player replies with the confirmation message `attributesChanged`.

 ```
 {